Stochastic synaptic dynamics under learning: Numerical methods

 Simulations of synapses and neurons are implemented in cython \citep{behnel2010cython}.
 For the LIF neurons, \prettyref{eq:lif}, membrane voltages are integrated with the Euler-Maruyama scheme.
-In the network, \prettyref{eq:brunel_net_E-1} and \prettyref{eq:brunel_net_I-1}, spike detection in one time step results in voltage reset and spike delivery in the same time step.
+Numerical Kramers-Moyal coefficients in \prettyref{fig:single_synapse_full} are obtained from simulations that are initialized at $w(0)$ uniformly distributed in $[0,0.31]$ and thermalizing for a period of $T_{\text{warm}}=50$.
+In the network, Eqs. \eqref{eq:brunel_net_E-1} and \eqref{eq:brunel_net_I-1}, spike detection in one time step results in voltage reset and spike delivery in the same time step.
 The synaptic model is simulated by integrating \prettyref{eq:model_exp_local} with the Euler scheme.
 Additionally, whenever the weight is set to a negative value, it is clipped to zero.
 For the experimentally inspired parameters used in the present paper, this almost never happens.
 For both \prettyref{eq:lif} and \prettyref{eq:model_exp_local}, the Euler time step is $\Delta t=10^{-4}\tau_{m}$.